Current work and interests

 Background and experience

 Mícheál initially studied Human Nutrition and Dietetics at Dublin Institute of Technology and Trinity College Dublin, during which he completed his BSc. thesis at the University of Gothenburg (Erasmus Programme) looking at vitamin D in late pregnancy and HR-pQCT bone outcome measures postpartum.
+He was an Investigator Scientist in the former MRC Nutrition and Bone Health Research (NBH) Group led by Professor Ann Prentice.

 During his PhD at the University of Cambridge his research focused primarily on quantifying pregnancy-induced bone mineral mobilisation using peripheral qualitative computed tomography (pQCT) bone imaging techniques.
 This involved the longitudinal analysis of bone densitometry data from two discrete populations: A rural subsistence farming community in The Gambia from whom pQCT data had been previously collected; A Cambridge based cohort of pregnant women and healthy non-pregnant non-lactating controls from whom pQCT and HR-pQCT data were prospectively collected.